fluxionary/minetest-hand_control/README.md

 # hand_control

-mod for controlling behavior of the player's "hand"
+minetest mod for controlling behavior of the player's "hand".

 ## why?